hashicorp-demo-lab/splunk-demo/README.md

 This repository will deploy a Splunk Enterprise instance into AWS and pre-configure some indexes and dashboards to collect logging and telemetry from HashiCorp Vault, HCP Vault and Terraform Cloud for Business.

 ### Get Started
-1. Clone the repo locally
+1. Clone the repo to your own github account
-1. Connect the repo to a new TFC worksapce
+1. Connect the repo to a new TFC worksapce using the VCS workflow
 1. Ensure that the essential variables are configured:
     1. AWS Credentials
     1. Prefix, Email, ttl and name
+    1. splunk_domain
 1. Create an initial plan via the TFC UI
 1. If all the above is done correctly, you'll have a working splunk environment at the output of the `splunk_url`